 Please note, earrings are to be taken out for PE lessons.

-- Swimming hat which will need to be purchased from the pool
+Swimming hat will be provide by the pool each week.

 We run an Early Morning Club in school every weekday morning.